Halloween Trivia Quiz Questions With Answers

 When did the first mass-produced Halloween costumes appear in stores?

-A: In the 1930s when trick-or-treating was becoming popular in the United States.
+s when trick-or-treating was becoming popular in the United States.

 It is estimated that children have collected how much money for UNICEF since its inception?